SH-code12/BTree_SuffixArray/ReadMe.md

 # BTree Implementation in C++

 This project is an implementation of a **BTree** data structure in standard C++.
-The BTree is a self-balancing search tree that maintains sorted data and allows for efficient insertion, deletion, and search operations.
+The BTree is a self-balancing findKey tree that maintains sorted data and allows for efficient insertion, deletion, and findKey operations.
 This implementation is generic, supports various data types, and works for any specified order.

 ## Features
 - **Generic Data Types**: Works with any data type (e.g., `int`, `float`, `string`, etc.).